 As every gardener knows, determining when plants need water is easy: their leaves wilt.
 But of course, you don’t want to get to this point.
 When you spot wilting, you’ve already stressed your plant.

 How does it work?
 Plants draw moisture from the ground through their root and to the leaves.
-According to the University of Montana, “The amount of force needed for a plant to remove water from the soil is known as the matric potential.
+According to Montana State University, “The amount of force needed for a plant to remove water from the soil is known as the matric potential.
 When soil moisture is low, plants have to use more energy to remove water from the soil, thus the matric potential is greater.
 When the soil is dry and the matric potential is strong, plants show symptoms of stress.
 This is known as the matric effect.”
 Got it?

 “Transpiration” is the process of evaporation or how plants give up moisture through their leaves and other surfaces.
 Almost 95% of the water a plant takes up is lost through transpiration.
 But that other 5% is crucial to photosynthesis and growth.